-- in the print media and on billboards as of the 14 February 2003
+- in the print media and on billboards as of 14 February 2003;

-- The Tobacco Advertising and Promotion Act banned tobacco advertising by direct mail and other kinds of promotions as of the 14 May 2003
+- by direct mail and other kinds of promotions as of 14 May 2003;

-- The Tobacco Advertising and Promotion Act banned tobacco advertising around sport (other than global events) on the 31 July 2003.
+- around sport on the 31 July 2003.

-In the case of Formula One Motor Racing the sport was allowed to continue to be associated with tobacco advertising until July 2005.
+In the case of Formula One Motor Racing, the sport was allowed to continue to be associated with tobacco advertising until July 2005.

 Regulations in relation to brand sharing – also called indirect advertising – were also introduced in 2003 to prohibit tying in tobacco products with other products such as Marlboro clothes and providing advertising that way.